Posted by Bob Rogers

 Dynamic translations also seek to follow the original text as accurately as possible, but they are more willing to revise word order and phrases and use more contemporary words to translate the original more clearly.
 The best-known dynamic translations are: New International Version (NIV), Amplified Bible (AB), Christian Standard Bible (CSB), Holman Christian Standard Bible (HCSB), Jerusalem Bible (JB), the New Jerusalem Bible (NJB) and God’s Word Translation (GWT).

 The New International Version of 1984 became the bestselling Bible translation in English.
 It was the first translation since 1611 to outsell the King James Version.
-However, in 2011 the NIV underwent a major revision, which made it more accurate in many places, but also changed thousands of male-focused words to gender-neutral words, a controversial change that makes it less accurate to the original language.
-(The gender-neutral language is only in reference to people, such as changing “brothers” to “brothers and sisters,” “the man who” to “the people who” or changing “fathers” to “parents.”
+However, in 2011 the NIV underwent a major revision, which made it more literal in many places (such as using the literal “flesh” instead of “sin nature”), but also changed thousands of male-focused words to gender-neutral words, a controversial change that makes it less literal to the original language.
+(The gender-neutral language is only in reference to people, such as changing “brothers” (when the context appears to refer to all Christians) to “brothers and sisters,” “the man who” to “the people who” or changing “fathers” to “parents.”
 It retains male pronouns when referring to God.)

-The Amplified Bible is a unique translation that consistently lists alternate translations in parentheses, making it a useful study Bible.
-However, this feature makes it an awkward Bible for reading.
+The Amplified Bible is a unique translation that consistently lists alternate translations in parentheses, making it a useful study Bible, but awkward for reading.
+One scholar called it “a translation with thesaurus” because of the alternate possible translations listed in parentheses.

 The Christian Standard Bible (CSB), published in 2017, is a major revision of the Holman Christian Standard Bible.
 It is one of the most accurate of the dynamic translations.
 It eliminated some of the unique and quirky characteristics of the older HCSB, following more traditional renderings of the text.
 It is more accurate than the NIV, and while having some gender-neutral translations such as “brothers and sisters” for the “brothers” Paul addresses in his letters, it does not go as far with gender-neutral translation as the NIV, continuing to refer to “fathers” rather than “parents.”
 The CSB was translated by conservative scholars and its copyright is owned by LifeWay Christian Resources of the Southern Baptist Convention.